-- d) On September 21, 2009, the Company closed on the Purchase Agreement with Teva, and contemporaneous with the execution and delivery of this agreement, the parties executed the RELO Agreement, pursuant to which the Company agreed to use proceeds from the issuance and sale of shares to Teva to fund a research and development program for the pre-clinical development of RX-3117.
-On December 27, 2012, the Company received \$926,000 from Teva in accordance with a second amendment to the RELO Agreement, entered into on November 27, 2012.
-The Company did not issue equity for this transaction.
-On August 28, 2013, the Company announced that Teva had decided not to exercise its option to license RX-3117, and as a result the RELO Agreement was terminated.
-The remaining proceeds of \$40,656, which is included in restricted cash equivalents at June 30, 2014 will be used to pay for unbilled expenses. - e) The Company has established a 401(k) plan for its employees.
+- d) The Company has established a 401(k) plan for its employees.
 The Company has elected to match 100% of the first 3% of an employee's compensation plus 50% of an additional 2% of the employee's deferral.
-Expense related to this matching contribution aggregated to \$24,584 and \$20,531 for the three months ended June 30, 2014 and 2013, respectively, and \$45,284 and \$38,247 for the six months ended June 30, 2014 and 2013, respectively. - f) On June 24, 2013 and May 30, 2012, the Company signed a one-year renewal to use laboratory space commencing on July 1, 2013 and 2012, respectively.
+Expense related to this matching contribution aggregated to \$24,574 and \$21,837 for the three months ended September 30, 2014 and 2013, respectively, and \$69,858 and \$60,084 for the nine months ended September 30, 2014 and 2013, respectively. - e) On August 26, 2014 and June 24, 2013, the Company signed a one-year renewal to use laboratory space commencing on July 1, 2014 and 2013, respectively.
 The lease requires monthly rental payments of \$4,554.
-Rent paid under the Company's lease during the three and six months ended June 30, 2014 and 2013 was \$13,662 and \$27,324, respectively. - g) In July 2013, the Company entered into an exclusive license agreement with the University of Maryland, Baltimore for a novel drug delivery platform, Nano-Polymer Drug Conjugate Systems.
+Rent paid under the Company's lease during the three and nine months ended September 30, 2014 and 2013 was \$13,662 and \$40,986, respectively. - f) In July 2013, the Company entered into an exclusive license agreement with the University of Maryland, Baltimore for a novel drug delivery platform, Nano-Polymer Drug Conjugate Systems.
 RX-21101 is the Company's first drug candidate utilizing this platform.
 The agreement requires the Company to make payments to the University of Maryland if RX-21101 or any products from the licensed delivery platform achieve development milestones.
-As of June 30, 2014, no development milestones have occurred. - h) In October 2013, the Company signed an exclusive license agreement with the Ohio State Innovation Foundation, for a novel oligonucleotide drug delivery platform, Lipid-Coated Albumin Nanoparticle ("LCAN").
+As of September 30, 2014, no development milestones have occurred. - g) In October 2013, the Company signed an exclusive license agreement with the Ohio State Innovation Foundation, for a novel oligonucleotide drug delivery platform, Lipid-Coated Albumin Nanoparticle ("LCAN").
 The agreement requires the Company to make payments to the Ohio State Innovation Foundation or any products from the licensed delivery platform achieve development milestones.
-As of June 30, 2014, no development milestones have occurred.
+As of September 30, 2014, no development milestones have occurred.